FAForever/wiki-pages/Development/Game-Development/Bug-Reporting-and-Testing.md

 ## Where to submit bug reports

 In general, all bug reports should be submitted as an issue on [github](https://github.com/FAForever).
-You need to register once with an email adress, which will be used to notify you about news on your bug report.
+You need to register once with an email address, which will be used to notify you about news on your bug report.
 There are lots of projects on [github](https://github.com/FAForever).
-The following guidelines should help you choosing the right project:
+The following guidelines should help you choose the right project:
 - Bugs on the website go to the [website issues](https://github.com/FAForever/website/issues)
 	- i.e. broken or dead links
 	- i.e. layout issues
-- Bugs regarding ingame behavior go to the [fa issues](https://github.com/FAForever/fa/issues).
+- Bugs regarding ingame behaviour go to the [fa issues](https://github.com/FAForever/fa/issues).
-	- i.e. units nots firing
+	- i.e. units not firing
 	- i.e. graphical glitches on menus or lobby
-	- i.e. problems in the ingame lobby
+	- i.e. problems in the game lobby
 	- For bug reports on mods other than FAF and FAF Beta please use the corresponding project or contact the original author.
 		- [FAF coop issues](https://github.com/FAForever/fa-coop/issues)
 		- [Phantom-X issues](https://github.com/FAForever/faf-phantomx/issues)
 - Bugs regarding the (Legacy) client go to the [client issues](https://github.com/FAForever/client/issues)
 	- i.e. crashes of the client
 	- i.e. problems downloading maps or mods
-	- i.e. problems on joining games
+	- i.e. problems with joining games
 - Bugs in Offical Client (Java) client go [here](https://github.com/FAForever/Downlords-faf-client/issues)
 	- if you don't know which client you are using, it's probably the Offical client!
 - Bugs on the server go to [server issues](https://github.com/FAForever/server/issues)
 	- i.e. rating issues (unless it's a display issue of the client)
 	- i.e. replays missing
 	- i.e. login issues
-- Bugs on the api go to [api issues](https://github.com/FAForever/api/issues)
+- Bugs on the API go to [api issues](https://github.com/FAForever/api/issues)
 	- *probably relevant for developers only*

-If you don't know whether your bug needs to go to server, api or client, just post it in the client.
+If you don't know whether your bug needs to go to the server, API or client, just post it in the client.
 The developers will close & reopen it in the right list.

 ## Guidelines for a good bug report

-To fix a bug it is necessary to be able to reproduce the bug and to understand what is actually wrong.
+To fix a bug it is necessary to be able to reproduce the bug and to understand what is wrong.

 To write a good bug report, please try to follow these questions:
 1. In which version does the bug occur?
-	- if ingame bug: are you using FAF Beta vs. standard FAF mod
+	- if in-game bug: are you using FAF Beta vs. standard FAF mod
 	- if client bug: are you using the latest official release or a developer build (for developer builds please add the used branch and latest commit)
 	- if server bug: which branch/commit are you using?
 2. How can anybody reproduce the bug?
-	- example: build a nuke and launch a missile
+	- For example: build a nuke and launch a missile
-3. What behaviour have you observered?
+3. What behaviour have you observed?
-	- example: there was no voice notification of the launch
+	- For example, there was no voice notification of the launch
-4. What behaviour did you actually expect?
+4. What behaviour did you expect?
-	- example: After launching the nuke, the game should play the sound "Nuke Launch detected"
+	- For example: After launching the nuke, the game should play the sound "Nuke Launch detected"
 5. *optional:* Elaborate a possible cause
-	- example: the nuke launch is referenced with the wrong sound file
+	- For example, the nuke launch is referenced with the wrong sound file
 6. *optional:* Offer a possible solution
-	- example: go to lua-file xxx and append the code yyy to the function zzz
+	- For example: go to lua-file xxx and append the code yyy to the function zzz

 ## Testing bugfixes

 ### Testing website changes
-- Ask a dev in slack to checkout a certain pull request on the test server
+- Ask a dev in Zulip to check out a certain pull request on the test server
 - Open [test.faforever.com](http://test.faforever.com) in your browser
 - Check the change
 - Give feedback in the pull request and/or on Slack